Taronga Zoo to Balmoral Walk [Guide & Map]

 Where to eat along the way

-- Athol Hall Cafe – If you are in need of coffee or something to eat before you get too far into the walk Athol Hall is your best bet.
-My daughter had her wedding reception here; it’s a charming little hall with a fantastic view over the city.
+- Athol Hall Cafe – If you need coffee or something to eat before you get too far into the walk Athol Hall is your best bet.
+My daughter had her wedding reception here; it’s a charming little hall with a fantastic city view.

 - Special breakfast or lunch try Ripples.

-- Gunners Barracks – A very popular cafe best known for their high tea with a view.
+- Gunners Barracks – A very popular cafe best known for its high tea with a view.
 Best to make reservations here, especially to get a table with a view.

-- Burnt Orange – From healthy delicious breakfast to high tea and interesting lunch options the menu here always leaves me wanting to order way too much.
+- Burnt Orange – From healthy, delicious breakfast to high tea and exciting lunch options, the menu here always leaves me wanting to order way too much.

 - The Boathouse at Balmoral Beach – upmarket salads and burgers by the water.

-If you want to return to the city by ferry then take the 238 bus from Raglan St back to Taronga Wharf.
-It is quicker to take one of the buses directly to the city.
-Alternatively, jump on the free Mosman Rider and explore the harbourside suburb of Mosman a little more with the walk by Travel with Joanne.
+If you want to return to the city by ferry, take the 238 bus from Raglan St to Taronga Wharf.
+However, it is quicker to take one of the buses directly to town.
+Alternatively, explore the harbourside suburb of Mosman a little more with the walk by Travel with Joanne.

 We think this walk is the perfect addition to any Sydney itinerary, as the natural bushland here gives a great contrast to the busy city centre.